 A rigid flat foot cannot form an arch.
 This is usually the result of how the bones are shaped or formed in the foot.
 This condition is uncommon and is unlikely to change with exercise.

 Other Types of Flat Feet

 Besides rigid flat feet, there are several other types of flat feet.

 A fairly common one is fallen arches or acquired adult flatfoot.
 This is when a flat foot develops in a person who previously had normal arches.
 It’s thought that at least some of these cases are simply a progression of a very mild form of flexible flat feet.

 Flat feet may also be seen with:

 - conditions that cause spasticity or contracture of the heel cord (e.g. cerebral palsy) or other neurological conditions,

-- flat feet related to disease processes (e.g. rheumatoid arthritis, posterior tibialis tendon dysfunction) or
+- certain disease processes (e.g. rheumatoid arthritis, posterior tibialis tendon dysfunction) or

 - injuries that alter the normal anatomy or functioning of the foot.